 1916-1918 – St. John’s congregation worshipped in rented facilities until a building was purchased at High Street and Park Avenue from Park Methodist Church.
 Confirmed members in these early years numbered 20-30.

 December 1957 – Five acres of ground were purchased at Pasadena Drive and Southview for the site of a new St. John’s Lutheran Church.

 May 31, 1959 – Groundbreaking service was held, the Rev. John W. Israel officiating and assisted by member sof the building committee, William Labude, Arnold Ruehling and Dr. Durward Olds.

 November 8, 1959 – Dedication services for the new building were held at 10:30am and 3:30pm.

 October 1984 – A Five Year Planning Committee was appointed to research and study solutions to the needs of our growing congregation.

 April 20, 1986 – An addition was completed of the narthex space and offices in the original building.

-June 2011 – Our present pastor, Pastor Bettermann, and his family joined St. John’s congregation in June of 2011.
+June 2011 – Pastor Bettermann and his family joined St. John’s congregation in June of 2011.
 He moved here with his wife Raynee and two daughters, Caitlin and Lindsay.